top of page

 About The Play

-The play will have its European premiere at Berlin's Brotfabrik Theater in March 2017.
-The production was co-directed by Myrte Amons and Javier Mendez and the costume design was by Diana Gentleman.
-Almost Mata Hari - Lovers, Letters and Killers is based upon immersive playwriting process of Mata Hari.
-This earlier solo show was produced in 2015 by the Susan Batson Studio in Times Square.
+The last production was directed by Kirsten Kinneging and the costume design was by Diana Gentleman.
+Almost Mata Hari - Lovers, Letters and Killers is based upon the immersive playwriting process of Mata Hari, an earlier solo show that was produced in 2015 by the Susan Batson Studio in Times Square.
+The making-of process presented a more intricate story that not only involved Mata Hari's life but also the creative process and all that it encompasses.

 Eva Dorrepaal as Mata Hari in her one-man-show: Almost Mata Hari - Lovers, Letters and Killers

 Eva Dorrepaal doubles as playwright and lead actress in this one-woman show, delivering an exceptionally compelling performance magically portraying multiple roles.
-The focus of the play is not biographical, but the creative process and its sources.
+The play focuses on the creative process and its inspirations.

 In the play, Ava prepares the role of Mata Hari, exploring a range of peculiar acting exercises, but soon finds her own history with men coming to the surface.
 The piece blurs the lines between acting and reality and is based upon two real life stories.
 Two women, a hundred years apart, both lost in the circle of dangerous love.